A Trophy On the Line

 Our cozy three-bedroom cottage with its wood stove and lake view was the perfect place to hang out after a day on the lake.

-Our hosts went above and beyond to make sure that our experience was the best it can be.
+Our hosts went above and beyond to make sure that our experience was the best it could be.
 It sure made us feel special.

 About Martin Lortz